-On 5 - 6 October 2020, the German Academic Exchange Service invites the international and German higher education community to the virtual conference "Moving target digitalisation: re-thinking global exchange in higher education".
+On 5 - 6 October 2020, the German Academic Exchange Service invited the international and German higher education community to the virtual conference "Moving target digitalisation: re-thinking global exchange in higher education".
 The two-day event was an official conference in the context of the German Presidency of the EU Council.

-The international conference focuses on new aims and opportunities that arise from the digital transformation and its effects on internationalisation in higher education.
+The international conference focused on new aims and opportunities that arise from the digital transformation and its effects on internationalisation in higher education.

 How do digitalisation processes and the introduction of digital formats in higher education affect policy making and reshape institutional practice?
 How can digitalisation help ensure academic excellence, boost diversity and foster inclusion?
 What is the digital way forward to strengthen the European Higher Education Area and make it fit for the future?

-Five areas of internationalisation in higher education will be at the centre of the debate during #MovingTarget2020.
-They are (re-)viewed through the lens of digitalisation:
+Five areas of internationalisation in higher education were at the centre of the debate during #movingtarget2020.
+They were (re-)viewed through the lens of digitalisation:

 Collaboration, Cooperation and Partnerships

 How does digitalisation re-frame international collaboration between higher education institutions?

 Mobility and Exchange: Physical – Blended – Virtual

 How are student and staff mobility schemes transformed by blended and online formats?